 Virtual Private Networks (VPNs) were designed as a safe portal for remote users to access company and organisation networks.
-But the potential for this technology was boundless, and because the Internet always finds a way to exploit such things for personal use, we now have consumer VPNs that offer a variety of services and deals.
-But, with so many out there, it’s not easy to choose, and like most things in life, you don’t want to get caught paying for something you have no use for.
+But the potential for this technology was boundless, and consumer VPNs that offer a variety of services soon followed.
+With so many out there, it’s not easy to choose, and you don’t want to get caught paying for something that doesn’t meet your needs.

 So, what do you need to look out for when choosing the VPN provider that will suit you best?

 Today's hottest VPN deals